Rokhlin dimension for actions of residually finite groups: Box spaces of nilpotent groups

 and

 Then any natural number $n$ with $(n+1)! \geq\frac{R}{\delta}$ clearly satisfies $K\subset (\sigma_n \circ \ldots \circ \sigma_0) (U)$.
-Thus, we have verified the conditions in \ref{sufficient crit}, and thus the claim follows. \end{proof}
+Thus, we have verified the conditions in~\ref{sufficient crit}, and thus the claim follows. \end{proof}

 \begin{samepage} \begin{theorem} Let $G$ be a finitely generated, virtually nilpotent group.
 Then $\asdim(\square_s G)<\infty$. \end{theorem} \end{samepage} \begin{proof} Let $G'$ be a nilpotent subgroup of $G$ with finite index.
-By \ref{group properties}, $G'$ contains a torsion-free group $H$ of finite index, which is then necessarily also finitely generated and nilpotent.
-By combining \ref{Jennings}, \ref{asdim Ud} and \ref{box subgroup}, we obtain $\asdim(\square_s H)<\infty$.
-Since $H$ also has finite index as a subgroup in $G$, it follows from \ref{box subgroup} that $\asdim(\square_s G)<\infty$. \end{proof}
+By~\ref{group properties}, $G'$ contains a torsion-free group $H$ of finite index, which is then necessarily also finitely generated and nilpotent.
+By combining~\ref{Jennings},~\ref{asdim Ud} and~\ref{box subgroup}, we obtain $\asdim(\square_s H)<\infty$.
+Since $H$ also has finite index as a subgroup in $G$, it follows from~\ref{box subgroup} that $\asdim(\square_s G)<\infty$. \end{proof}

-{\rem Using a somewhat more involved approach, one can show by induction that for any elementary amenable group $G$ and any regular approximation $\sigma$, $\asdim(\square_\sigma G)$ is bounded above by the Hirsch length of $G$.
+{\rem Using a somewhat more involved approach, one can show by induction that for any elementary amenable group $G$, the dimension $\asdim(\square_s G)$ is bounded above by the Hirsch length of $G$.
 So for example, it is finite for all virtually polycyclic groups, or the lamplighter group.
-This result was recently announced by Finn-Sell and the second author in \cite{FinnSellWu14}. }
+This result is a considerable improvement of~\ref{asdim nilpotent} and is shown by Finn-Sell and the second author in~\cite{FinnSellWu14}. }